Interested in a hands-on learning experience for developing LLM applications?

 Average Salary of a Data Scientist in US Dollars

 1. San Jose, California – Have you ever dreamed about working in Silicon Valley?
 Who hasn’t?
 It’s the dream destination of any tech enthusiast and an emerging hot spot for data scientists all across the globe.
-Being an international headquarters and main offices of the majority of American tech corporations, it offers a plethora of job opportunities and high pay.
+Being an international headquarters and main office of the majority of American tech corporations, it offers a plethora of job opportunities and high pay.
 It may interest you to know that the average salary of a chief data scientist is estimated to be $132,355 per year.

-2. Bengaluru, India – Second city on the list is Bengaluru, India.
+2. Bengaluru, India – The second city on the list is Bengaluru, India.
 The analytics market is touted to be the best in the country, with the state government, analytics startups, and tech giants contributing substantially to the overall development of the sector.
 The average salary is estimated to be ₹ 12 lakh per annum ($17,240.40).

 3. Berlin, Germany – If we look at other European countries, Germany is home to some of the finest automakers and manufacturers.
-Although, the country isn’t much explored for newer and better opportunities in the field of data science, it seems to be expanding its portfolio day in and day out.
+Although the country isn’t much explored for newer and better opportunities in the field of data science, it seems to be expanding its portfolio day in and day out.
 If you are a data scientist, you may earn around €11,000, but if you are a chief data scientist, you will not be earning less than €114,155.

-4. Geneva, Switzerland – If you are seeking one of the highest paying cities in this beautiful paradise; it is Geneva.
+4. Geneva, Switzerland – If you are seeking one of the highest-paying cities in this beautiful paradise; it is Geneva.
 Call yourself fortunate, if you happen to land a position as a data scientist.
 The mean salary of a researcher starts at 180,000 Swiss Fr, and a chief data scientist can earn as much as 200,000 Swiss Fr with an average bonus ranging between 9,650-18,000 Swiss Fr.

 5. London, United Kingdom – One of the top destinations in Europe that offers high-paying and reputable jobs in London.
 UK government seems to rely on technologies day in and day out, due to which the number of opportunities in the field has gone up substantially, with the average salary of a Data Scientist being £61,543.